pypa/setuptools/README.txt

    If it wasn't doing it, a program that would try to install Setuptools would overwrite in turn Distribute.

-- **How does Distribute interacts with virtualenv?**
+- **How does Distribute interact with virtualenv?**

-  Everytime you create a virtualenv it will install setuptools, so you need to re-install Distribute in it right after.
-The Distribute project will not attempt to patch virtualenv so it uses it when globally installed.
+  Everytime you create a virtualenv it will install setuptools by default.
-  We will just wait for virtualenv to eventually switch to Distribute.
+  You either need to re-install Distribute in it right after or pass the ``--distribute`` option when creating it.

   Once installed, your virtualenv will use Distribute transparently.